TITLE: Transportation Demand Management Specialist

 Under the general direction of the Parking and Transportation Manager, coordinates the College’s programs to reduce single occupancy vehicles arriving at PCC campuses.
-Oversees all aspects of TDM programs at PCC by collecting data to evaluate transportation usage, promoting alternative transportation options, and working with community leaders to communicate effects of transportation issues in the surrounding areas.
+Oversees all aspects of Transportation Demand Management (TDM) programs at PCC by collecting data to evaluate transportation usage, promoting alternative transportation options, and working with community leaders to communicate effects of transportation issues in the surrounding areas.
 Plays a key role in the development and implementation of the initiatives identified in the TDM Plan.
 Leads initiatives associated with multimodal transportation needs of the college community.

 PRINCIPAL ACCOUNTABILITIES (Includes some or all of the following)

 - Develop, implement, and oversee TDM programs that increase the use of alternative transportation methods.
 Assist in communicating objectives, proposing policy changes, and developing plans and programs that minimize traffic flow and parking demand in and around the campuses.

 - Develop and implement surveys or control studies to evaluate proposed and current TDM program components.
 Gather, compile, and analyze data to identify a variety of commuting and long-term planning options.
 Conduct program analysis to evaluate the attractiveness and effectiveness of TDM programs.
 Perform feasibility studies by modeling and forecasting a variety of transportation alternatives and issues.

 - Communicate and promote alternative transportation initiatives to students and the community.
 Attend meetings, deliver presentations, and/or host events that convey alternative transportation programs, options, and incentives at PCC.
 Work with staff, student and community groups and regional agencies to meet transportation goals.